What’s a Peak Flow Meter?

 - Any reading in the red zone, or danger zone, means that the peak flow is less than 50% of your child’s personal best and he or she needs medication immediately.
 You also should call your doctor.

-Peak flow meters are only useful if you and your child use them as recommended, record the results, and communicate those results to the doctor.
-Encourage your child now to be diligent about using the peak flow meter and start a habit that will carry into adulthood.
+Peak flow meters are only useful if you and your child use them as recommended, record the results, and share those results with the doctor.